Brent oil hovers above $81 after supply disruptions

 On Thursday some oilfields in Libya were shut down because of a local tribe’s protest against the kidnapping of a former minister.
 Separately, Shell (LON:RDSa) suspended loadings of Nigeria’s Forcados crude oil owing to a potential leak at a terminal.

-The Libya disruption is halting an estimated 370,000 barrels per day (bpd) while the loss from the Nigerian outage is pegged at 225,000 bpd, said PVM analyst Tamas Varga.
+The Libya disruption is halting an estimated 370,000 barrels per day (bpd) while the loss from the Nigerian outage is pegged at 225,000 bpd, said PVM analyst John Evans.

 National Australia Bank (OTC:NABZY) said in a research note on Friday that it expected the OPEC forecast, if realised, “to deliver oil prices well above $100 a barrel”, adding that the softening value of the U.S. dollar continued to boost commodity prices.